Silvestre08/AspNet/WebApi/WebApiFundamentals/CityInfo/README.md

 1. Transient: an new instance every time it is requested
 1. Singleton: an instance for the whole application

+Dependency injection is a broader topic, that deserves its repository and discussion of its own.

 ## Configuration

-By default, the asp.net creates the file appSettings.json.
-This configuration is available as key value pairs in the application, by injecting the interface IConfiguration interface where needed.
+By default, the asp.net creates the file _appSettings.json_.
+This configuration is available as key value pairs in the application, by injecting the interface IConfiguration where needed.
+There is also the option patterns that is worthy a check.
 In our case we introduced there default email settings.
 We can vary our configuration based on the environement we are running the app.
 By default, asp.net core creates a second app settings file called: appSettings.Development.json, for the development environment.
 We can add more files to staging and production environments like: appSettings.Staging.json, etc.
-The appSettings.json has the default values, that can be ovverrided in the environment specific files.
+The appSettings.json has the default values, that can be ovverriden in the environment specific files.
 So the environment specific files do not need all the configuration values in them.
 In this case we changed the email address to where we send the point of interest deleted.

 ## Models